hzi-bifo/AMR_benchmarking/README.md

 4. [Kover 2.0](https://github.com/aldro61/kover) [[4]](#4).
 5. [Point-/ResFinder 4.0](https://bitbucket.org/genomicepidemiology/resfinder/src/master/) [[5]](#5), a direct association software based on AMR determinant database, was used as the baseline.

-- All software methods, except for Kover, were benchmarked with adaption versions (provided in `./AMR_software`).
+- All software methods, except for Kover, were benchmarked with adaptation versions (provided in `./AMR_software`).

 ### <a name="data"></a>Data sets